Let me start by saying the headline is a test. It’s a test to find out if it’s true. Do I believe it’s true? No, not really.

 Also virtual communication platforms like Twitter and Facebook make it that much harder to communicate nuance, especially when those on the receiving end have the emotional maturity of thirteen-year-olds.

 In my 20s and 30s all I did was work and party.
 Everything that didn’t involve making money was a joke.
 I’m a bit more balanced now, thank you very much.
 I guess that’s what life experience does for you.
 Monumental failure and all that.
 It makes you realize just how fragile we all are and how quickly it can all be over.
 Sort of makes all the little stuff seem, well, little.
-That’s called humility.
+I think that’s called humility but I wouldn’t swear to it.

 All the best executives and business leaders I’ve known have had great senses of humor and copious amounts of humility.
 All that really means is they were intelligent, self-aware and mature.
 Sadly, people who are constantly coddled lack two of those three qualities.